hamzaahmyttou/commerce/README.md

 ## GitHub Actions (CI)

-This project uses **GitHub Actions** for Continuous Integration (CI).
+This project uses **GitHub Actions** to automate Continuous Integration (CI).

 On every push and pull request, the workflow automatically:

-* Builds the Spring Boot backend
+* Starts a PostgreSQL service for backend integration tests
-* Starts a PostgreSQL service
+* Builds and tests the Spring Boot backend using Maven
-* Runs the backend tests
+* Builds the backend Docker image
 * Builds the Angular frontend
-* Verifies that both applications compile successfully
+* Verifies that all steps complete successfully

 ### Required GitHub Secrets